TonyPhan0505/Oceanward-Hotel-and-Resort/README.md

 # Oceanward-Hotel-and-Resort
 A web app to manage bookings, finance, discounts distribution, customer relationship and on-campus services for a hotel in Vung Tau, Vietnam.
+This web app has 3 user types: clients, admin and staff.

 ## Source code:
 Hidden.